microsoft/CloudAdoptionFramework/ready/AzNamingTool/USINGTHEAPI.md

 				□ Component Name: ResourceOrg
 					§ Call the **ResourceOrgs(GET /api/ResourceOrgs)** function
 						□ API Key: [Your API Key]
-		○ Complete this action for all desired components
+		○ Complete this action for all desired components to retreive the availble options for the component

-###Generating Names
+### Generating Names
 To generate a resource type name programmatically, the API requires a JSON payload of all the components being requested.
 This includes all currently configured components and the desired resource type.

 The process is as follows:

 	- API receives request for name generation, containing the desired components and their values ○ [ComponentType] : [Value]
 		○ Example